AndreiSavici/InteractiveMatplotlib/presentation.md

 If you have used the pan / zoom tools or the 'g', 'l', 'k', etc keys in mpl, you have used the mpl event framework

+* Events are available at the figure canvas level

 +------------------------+----------------------------------------+
 | Event name             | Description                            |